 Sports is something where we can all understand very clearly what that means—if you get drafted.
 Getting into law school, it's not as dramatic and it doesn't provide the [same] type of tension.
 We needed something that said to the audience very clearly: "This will change things.
 I'm getting out."
 Hockey fit.
 And in its own way, hockey fits with this being a Canadian piece.
 We all understand that black folks out there are a new thing to them.
 We've all heard stories that small town hockey fans weren't exactly the most accepting of dark skin.

-Do you think in Toronto we're kind of sheltered from the types of racism exist in smaller towns in Canada and particularly on the East Coast where it's predominantly white?
+Do you think Toronto is kind of sheltered from the types of racism exist in smaller towns in Canada and particularly on the East Coast where it's predominantly white?